strongbox/strongbox-docs/How-To-Implement-Your-Own-Repository-Format.md

 ## Artifact Coordinates

-Each Layout should identify artifacts somehow, and we have [[Artifact Coordinates]] for this purpose.
+Each layout implementation should be able to identify artifacts and the [[Artifact Coordinates]] serves this purpose.

-These are the minimal requirements for [ArtifactCoordinates](https://github.com/strongbox/strongbox/blob/master/strongbox-commons/src/main/java/org/carlspring/strongbox/artifact/coordinates/ArtifactCoordinates.java) implementation:
+These are the minimal requirements for [ArtifactCoordinates](https://github.com/strongbox/strongbox/blob/master/strongbox-commons/src/main/java/org/carlspring/strongbox/artifact/coordinates/ArtifactCoordinates.java) implementations:
-- Every `ArtifactCoordinates` implementation should have `Id` and `Version`
+- Each `ArtifactCoordinates` implementation should have an `id` and `version`.
-- Every `Id` and `Version` pair should be unique per repository
+- Each `id` and `version` pair must be unique per repository.
-- There should be a transitive function to get `ArtifactCoordinates` from `Path` and vice-versa
+- There should be a transitive function to get `ArtifactCoordinates` from `Path` and vice-versa.

 ### Notes
-* Every layout implementation should be placed in separate module under the `strongbox-storage/strongbox-storage-layout-providers` module.
+* Each layout implementation should be placed in separate module under the `strongbox-storage/strongbox-storage-layout-providers` module.
 * There should be thorough unit tests that check the implementation
 * There should be a layout-specific **Artifact Generator** implemented which will be used for test purpose

 ## Artifact Controller

 Once you have created your module and created an implementation of the `ArtifactCoorsinates`, you can start implementing the protocol specific API.
-Most of the build and artifact management tools are using HTTP to interact with their endpoints and in Strongbox we have [Spring MVC](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html) responsible for this.
+Most of the build and artifact management tools are using HTTP to interact with their end-points and in Strongbox we use [Spring MVC](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html) for this.
 The [BaseArtifactController](https://github.com/strongbox/strongbox/blob/master/strongbox-web-core/src/main/java/org/carlspring/strongbox/controllers/BaseArtifactController.java) should be extended with protocol-specific API methods (download, upload etc.).

 ### Notes
-* There should be REST Assured based unit tests to check that artifact download/upload handled with `HTTP 200` response code
+* There should be REST Assured based unit tests to check that artifact downloads/uploads handled with `HTTP 200` response code

 ## Layout specific I/O extension
-To make Layout usable for real there should be some Layout specific I/O, such as Streams (`InputStream`, `OutputStream`) and **File System** related entities (`FileSystemProvider`, `FileSystem`, `LayoutProvider`).
+To make the layout implementation truly usable, there should be some layout specific I/O, such as Streams (`InputStream`, `OutputStream`) and **File System** related entities (`FileSystemProvider`, `FileSystem`, `LayoutProvider`).

 Below is the set of base classes which need to be extended:
 - `LayoutFileSystem`
 - `LayoutFileSystemProvider`
 - `AbstractLayoutProvider`

-Almost all components in Strongbox managed by Spring IoC container, the same goes for the for Layout related components and there should be following factories to put everything into context:
+Almost all components in Strongbox are managed by Spring's IoC container, the same goes for the for layout-related components and there should be the following factories to put everything into context:
 - `LayoutFileSystemProviderFactory`
 - `LayoutFileSystemFactory`

-## Put it all together
+## Putting It All Together

-Strongbox have plugable Layouts, so once you have all extension points impelemted it should work "Out-Of-The-Box".
+Strongbox has plugable layout providers, so once you have impelemted all the extension points, it should work out of the box.

-Below you can see how general flow goes by the artifact download example:
+Below you can see how the general flow goes, based on the artifact download example:

 [![Strongbox Repository, Layout and Storage Provider Entities](https://github.com/strongbox/strongbox/wiki/resources/images/layout/Strongbox%20Repository%20Layout%20-%20Flow.png)](https://github.com/strongbox/strongbox/wiki/resources/images/layout/Strongbox%20Repository%20Layout%20-%20Flow.png)